 Obviously, not every journalist can publish his own newsletter and do it without advertising, as did I.F.
 Stone.
 But every journalist, and every journalistic publication, wants and need a maximum of independence, within its constraints, to do its job.
 This means insulating journalists from inappropriate commercial, personal, sectarian and other pressures.
 And it means insulating editors, publishers and owners from these kinds of pressures as well.
 Journalism itself plays a constitutional role in this country that deserves constant vigilance and cries out for independence.

-Accordingly, the objective of this award is to use I.F.
+Accordingly, the objective of this annual award is to use I.F.
 Stone’s reputation for independence to strengthen the independence of journalism by providing this annual medal award and workshop as a point of annual reference, discussion and brainstorming.

 The Nieman Foundation has opened two accounts for contributions from those who wish to help fund these activities in a fashion adequate to the task.

-Persons wanting to contribute toward this project should visit the home page www.nieman.harvard.edu where they will be further directed.
+Persons wanting to contribute toward this project should visit the Neiman home page where they will be further directed.
 Donors will be asked to specify whether the money should go into the I.F.
 Stone Endowment Fund for Journalistic Independence or the I.F.
 Stone Operating Fund for Journalistic Independence.